curiouselectric/TVBGone/TVBGone_Instructions/TV_B_Gone_Instructions.md

 # Step 7: Solder the transistors
 ![Solder Transistors] (https://github.com/curiouselectric/TVBGone/blob/master/TVBGone_Instructions/Photos/PCB_7.png "Solder the 5 x Transistors")

-There are 5 transistors to solder in.
+There are 5 transistors to solder in (4 of BC548 and 1 of BC640):

 | Value             | Marking  | Reference |
 |-----------------  |-------   |---------  |